Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

     The easier way to introduce a new major version requires fewer steps:

     - adding new parameters
-    - create a testcase for the usage
+    - create a test case for the usage
     - increase the major version number of the module (x.0)

 {{< hint type=note >}}